What is Alzheimer’s Disease?

 Memory Loss.
 Memory loss is of the best-known and recognizable signs of Alzheimer’s disease.
 Failure to remember important dates or life events, depending on notes and other memory aids, and the inability to remember recently learned information are signs of diminished memory.
 Alzheimer’s disease patients frequently misplaced items and may accuse others of stealing when they cannot find things.
+Other signs of Alzheimer’s Disease include:

-An early sign of Alzheimer’s disease can be difficulty solving problems, working with numbers or following instructions.
+- Difficulty solving problems, working with numbers or following instructions.
 In addition, some individuals experience a lack of focus and difficulty in completing tasks.

-Many people with Alzheimer’s forget what time it is.
+- Many people with Alzheimer’s forget what time it is.
 Not just the time on the clock, but what season or year it is.
 They tend to focus on what is happening at the present.
 This means they also very often forget where they are and how they got there.

-Conversations become difficult for some individuals with Alzheimer’s disease.
+- Conversations become difficult for some individuals with Alzheimer’s disease.
 At times they may forget what they were talking about or repeat what they just said.
 Alzheimer’s patients often forget the names of common objects, which may make them feel confused or embarrassed.

-Some Alzheimer’s patients experience changes in their mood.
+- Some Alzheimer’s patients experience changes in their mood.
 They may go from happy to very angry or very sad quickly.
 These changes in mood often accompany changes in judgment or withdrawal from activities and social gatherings.

-What are the Causes of Alzheimer’s Disease?
+What Causes Alzheimer’s Disease?

-Stem Cell Therapy for Treating Alzheimer’s Disease
+What Can Stem Cell Therapy Do for Alzheimer’s Disease?